-Bowerman, Bruce L. et al, Business Statistics in Practice, Canadian Edition 2008, McGraw-Hill Ryerson Limited.
+Doane, David P., et al, Applied Statistics in Business and Economics, Canadian Edition, McGraw-Hill Ryerson Limited, 2010

-The text is bundled with a CD: Student CD-ROM which contains data files, tutorials, and a statistical program called Megastat.
+The text is bundled with a CD: Student CD-ROM which contains tutorials and a statistical program called Megastat.
 Megastat is software which is an Excel add-on.
 It permits sophisticated computer analysis that enhances the learning process.
 Each purchaser of a copy of the text (bundled with the CD) can install the software on his/her personal computer at no extra cost.
 Megastat is also installed on Campus laptop computers, some in the Commons area and some that will be brought to the lab sessions by the course instructor.
 Students will be required to complete some assignments using Megastat.